Skip to cookie consent Skip to main content

 Mass General Brigham

-Patients with a history of preeclampsia have a two- to four-fold increase in the risk of developing high blood pressure and heart disease later in life.
+Patients with a history of preeclampsia have a 2- to 4-fold increase in the risk of developing high blood pressure and heart disease later in life.
 For these patients, preeclampsia can serve as a warning, allowing them to take measures to reduce their risk of heart disease.

 Although any pregnant person can develop preeclampsia, some people are at a greater risk than others.
 Risk factors for preeclampsia include: